nedbat/coveragepy/doc/migrating.rst

 - When remapping file paths with ``[paths]``, a path will be remapped only if the resulting path exists.
 Ensure that remapped ``[paths]`` exist when upgrading as this is now being enforced.

+- The :ref:`config_report_exclude_also` setting is new in 7.2.0.
+It adds exclusion regexes while keeping the default built-in set.
+It's better than the older :ref:`config_report_exclude_lines` setting, which overwrote the entire list.
+Newer versions of coverage.py will be adding to the default set of exclusions.
+Using ``exclude_also`` will let you benefit from those updates.